 A Law Related Education program of the NH Bar Association brings lawyers and judges into classrooms around the state to teach students about the warning signs and consequences of dating violence and where they can find help.

 Attorneys and judges who choose to participate in the program will receive pre-selected video clips designed to spark discussion and learning during presentations to students in grades 8-12.
 The clips show abusive behavior in dating relationships that often escalates to physical violence.
-Please contact LRE Coordinator Robin E. Knippers.
+Please contact our LRE Coordinator.

 Help Break the Cycle

 The New Hampshire Bar Association will work to break this harmful cycle by educating young people throughout the state about the rights, responsibilities and realities surrounding teen dating violence through its program, When Love Hurts.

 We need YOU to help break the cycle of teen dating violence.

 Resources for Teachers